Skip to content

 pool: {

-max: 20, // Maximum connections (default: 10)
+max: 20, // Maximum connections in the pool (default: 10)

-min: 5, // Minimum idle connections (default: 0)
+min: 5, // Minimum idle connections kept warm (default: 0)

-acquireTimeoutMs: 5000, // Connection acquire wait time (default: 30000ms)
+acquireTimeoutMs: 5000, // How long to wait for a free connection (default: 30000ms)

-idleTimeoutMs: 30000, // Idle connection timeout (default: 10000ms)
+idleTimeoutMs: 30000, // How long an idle connection stays alive (default: 10000ms)

 },